 The Health Insurance Marketplace is a website where you can apply for and purchase health insurance.
-The Marketplace is also called the Exchange.
+The marketplace is also called the “exchange.”
 Some states have created and operate their own state-based exchanges.
 Other states are leaving that responsibility to the federal government.
-However, everyone begins his or her search for health insurance at the same place, www.healthcare.gov.
+However, everyone begins the search for health insurance at the same place: www.healthcare.gov.

 What financial assistance is available?

 The ACA provides a tax credit to some individuals to help pay for health insurance coverage.
 This tax credit is called the “premium tax credit.”
 You don’t have to wait to file your taxes to find out if you’ll receive this credit.
 You’ll find out when you apply for insurance on the exchange.
 You can use the credit to help pay for your insurance when you’re ready to purchase.

 When you file your taxes, if you’re due a higher tax credit than you received when you applied for insurance, you will get more credit.
 If the tax credit you received when you applied for insurance is more than you should have received, you will have to repay that extra amount.

 If you have insurance through your employer, you most likely don’t have to buy insurance yourself.
 You just have to prove that your employer-provided insurance meets the minimum requirements.
 Most plans do.
 Your employer must give you a document called the “summary of benefits and coverage.”
 This will have the information about what your employer’s plan covers.

 How much insurance do I have to buy to avoid a penalty?